Topic Risk Management,

 When a business reaches the HR tipping point, Millman recommends tightening three areas first: hiring, onboarding, and employee issues.

 Those three areas matter because they shape the employee experience from the beginning and determine how consistently managers make decisions later.
-Millman is not arguing for bureaucracy.
-He is arguing for alignment.
-Managers and employees need to know what to expect so decisions are not being made in a vacuum.

-Start with hiring.
+Start with these three areas

-This is where manager training matters most.
-Managers need to know when to address performance issues, how to document conversations, when to involve HR, and how to apply policies consistently.
+• Employee issues: train managers on when to address performance issues, how to document conversations, when to involve HR, and how to apply policies consistently.

 The goal is not to make the company feel bigger than it is.
 The goal is to stop reinventing the same decisions every time.